 The issues are thematically reported and align with the objectives and the master events list or situation summary questions.
 The evaluation must also account for the artificialities like the simulation of roles.
-These do not form part of the analysis, nor do they guide any recommendations in the AAR.
-The evaluation is assessed against the objectives.
+These do

 For the purpose of exercise evaluation, there are three main types of data: descriptive, reporting everything that is observed and which is related to the function; inferential, which requires an evaluator to make an inference with regards to observed data; and evaluative, which requires an evaluator to make judgements on the observations.
 The intent of evaluating is to collect the best and most reliable data, however.
 No one observational data collection method will work for an exercise - often two or all three methods are required.